A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Model and transport observables

-Since the surface of a TI lacks of borders, it is necessary to introduce artificial boundary conditions such that we can recover perfect transparency when coupling different regions.
-To simplify the calculations we adopt here artificial boundary conditions for the spin analogous to those of a graphene ribbon\cite{Castro_2009} with zigzag edges along the $y$ axis (in $x=x_L$ and $x=x_R$) simulating infinite magnetic barriers.
-Here we have adopted the particular choice
+Since TI's surface lacks of borders, it is necessary to introduce artificial boundary conditions for each region provided that perfect transparency is recovered when coupling different regions.
+To simplify the calculations, we adopted artificial boundary conditions for the spin simulating opposite infinite magnetic barriers in $x=x_L$ and $x=x_R$ (analogous to those of a graphene ribbon with zigzag edges along the $y$ axis \cite{Herrera_2010}).
+Here, we adopted the following choice for the boundary conditions

-According to these boundary conditions, the coupling of the different regions placed in series is modeled by the Hamiltonian approach\cite{Yeyati_1996}, where the microscopic hopping of charge carriers between the available channels at the edges of adjacent regions (Fig. \ref{fig:regiones}) is described by a tight-binding Hamiltonian of the form\cite{Yeyati_1996,Herrera_2010}
+According to the selected boundary conditions, the coupling of different regions placed in series is modeled by the Hamiltonian approach \cite{Yeyati_1996}.
+There, the microscopic hopping of charge carriers between available channels at the edges of adjacent regions (Fig. \ref{fig:regiones}) is described by a tight-binding Hamiltonian of the form \cite{Yeyati_1996,Herrera_2010,Gomez_2011,Casas_2019_1,Casas_2019}

-where $t=\hbar v_{F}$ is the hopping amplitude associated to the perfect (or transparent) coupling between regions on the surface of a TI, and the $\hat{c}_{q,i\sigma }$ are the annihilation operators for charge carriers at the edge of the $i =L,R$ region with wave number $q$ and spin projection $ \sigma = \uparrow ,\downarrow $.
-Consequently, given the equilibrium Green functions of the two adjacent regions $\hat{g}_i=\hat{g}(x_i,x^{\prime}_i)$, as those defined above, it is possible to calculate the equilibrium Green function $\hat{G}_{ij}=\hat{G}(x_i,x^{\prime}_j)$ of the entire system by using a Dyson equation of the form \cite{Herrera_2010,Gomez_2011,Casas_2019_1,Casas_2019}
+where $t=\hbar v_{F}$ is the hopping amplitude associated with the perfect (or transparent) coupling between regions on the TI’s surface, and $\hat{c}_{q,i\sigma }$ are the annihilation operators for charge carriers at the edge of the $i =L,R$ region with wave number $q$ and spin projection $ \sigma = \uparrow ,\downarrow $.
+Consequently, given the equilibrium Green's functions of the two adjacent regions $\hat{g}_i=\hat{g}(x_i,x^{\prime}_i)$, as those defined above, it is possible to calculate the equilibrium Green's function $\hat{G}_{ij}=\hat{G}(x_i,x^{\prime}_j)$ of the entire system by using a Dyson equation of the form \cite{Yeyati_1996,Herrera_2010,Gomez_2011,Casas_2019_1,Casas_2019}

-where $\hat{g}_{ij}=\hat{g}_{i}\delta_{ij}$ and $\hat{\Sigma}_{ij}$ ($i\neq j$) are the coupling ``self-energies'' between the adjacent edges of the two regions and are given by the matrix form of the hopping Hamiltonian (\ref{eq:hopping})
+where $\hat{g}_{ij}=\hat{g}_{i}\delta_{ij}$ and $\hat{\Sigma}_{ij}$ ($i\neq j$) are the coupling `self-energies' between the adjacent edges of the two regions and are given by the matrix form of the hopping Hamiltonian (\ref{eq:hopping})

-The formal details in the implementation of the Dyson equation for junctions with two or more coupled regions is illustrated in appendix \ref{sec:app1C}.
+The formal details in the implementation of the Dyson equation for junctions with two or more coupled regions are illustrated in Appendix \ref{sec:app1C}.